FuelLabs/fuel-indexer/docs/src/examples/simple-native.md

 ### Database setup

 We'll start by creating a database.
 This step assumes some familiarity with [creating Postgres roles and databases](https://learn.coderslang.com/0120-databases-roles-and-tables-in-postgresql/).
 In this example we're using an `indexer` database owned by a `postgres` role without a password.
+  - Note that some of these commands may differ based on your local setup

 ```bash
 createdb -U postgres indexer